rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 ### Binary Installations

 For services installed directly (not deployed as containers), the upgrade process simply requires executing the new-version installer on the same machine where the old-version is running.
 The installer will re-use the same configuration elements detected in the existing version's config file.
-No additional answer file is required.
+No additional answer file is required unless configuration settings will change.